jadamduff/web-auth-readme-v-000/README.md

 ## Objectives

-1. Understand what OAuth is and why we use it.
+1. Understand what OAut is and why we use it.
 2. Use OAuth with the Foursquare API.

 ## Lesson